Date: 2 September, 2022 12:03 PM

 WHY CAN’T WOMEN USE IT?

-UNLIKE NORMAL KNIFE HANDLES THIS ONE CANNOT BE HELD WITH YOUR HAND, INSTEAD IT IS WIELDED WITH YOUR P*NIS, HENCE ONLY SUITABLE FOR LADS.
+UNLIKE NORMAL KNIFE HANDLES THIS ONE CANNOT BE HELD WITH YOUR HAND, INSTEAD IT IS WIELDED WITH YOUR P****, HENCE ONLY SUITABLE FOR LADS.

-I’m not really sure if this is a question, but I will do it anyway just for fun since he keeps coming back and is clearly enjoying himself.
+Obviously not a real question, but I will reply to it anyway just for fun since he keeps coming back and is clearly enjoying himself.

-Women, can’t use the Spitfire because we’ve installed a member-scanner on our website which prohibits females from buying!
+Women, can’t use the Spitfire because we’ve installed a scanner on our website which prohibits females from buying!

 So there it is.
 You’ve discovered our dark secret!